 How long do I have to complete the Honors Program Requirements?

 When you graduate with your bachelors degree, usually in four years, you must have completed your Honors requirements.

 Can I complete my major and the Honors Program?

 In most cases you will be able to do both.
 However, careful planning is essential for Honors students during advisement.
 First, determine which non-Honors General Education courses need to be taken for your major or minor and when you need to take them.
 Place this information on the schema available from the CSS website.
 Then, determine what General Education areas you still need to fulfill and when you have time to take General Education courses.
 Each semester, when the Honors schedule comes out, see if there is a class you want to take to fulfill a General Education requirement.
 If the Honors course is designated as Interdisciplinary Studies (IDS), remember that you and your advisor have the flexibility to choose a reasonable General Education requirement it will meet.

 More questions?
-Please contact Dr. Debra Schroeder.
+Please contact Dr. Stephanie Johnson.